Beograd (band): Post-breakup (1983–2011)

-Reunion (2012-present)
+Reunion (2012–2019)

 In August 2012 Dejan Stanisavljević (on synthesizer and vocals) and Milan Bubalo (Ableton Live sequencer) reformed the band, with the new members, Sana Garić (of the band Xanax, synth, vocal), Igor Panić "Ziggy" (of the band Dža ili Bu, guitar, pedals) and Miroslav Ćatić (of Xanax, drums). the new lineup holding their first performance at the Belgrade club 20/44 on 9 September 2012.
 The band performed, beside their own songs, several songs by Garić's and Ćatić's band Xanax.

 In June 2015 the band released their comeback album, Pola/pola (Fifty/Fifty).
 The album cover was designed by renowned comic book artist Aleksa Gajić.
-The album was previously announced by singles "Percepcija" ("Perception"), released in March 2013, "Zrnca prašine" ("Grains of Dust"), which featured samples of the traditional music of Hopi people, released in November 2013, and "Weltschmerz", released in May 2015.
+The album was previously announced by singles "Percepcija" ("Perception"), released in March 2013, "Zrnca prašine" ("Grains of Dust"), which featured samples of the traditional music of Hopi people and was dedicated to recently deceased painter Radovan Hiršl, released in November 2013, and "Weltschmerz", released in May 2015.
 Pola/pola was released on a USB flash drive.
 The release featured, besides 17 new tracks, a remastered edition of Remek depo, 7 videos, and a number of photographs and links to web pages about topics which inspired the members of the band in creating the album.
 The album was split into two sections, based on the tracks' pitch standard, the 440 Hz and the 432 Hz section.
 The second section featured songs in which the band experimented with Oriental music elements.

 In the years following Pola/pola release, Beograd performed live in the lineup featuring Dejan Stanisavljević, Milan Bubalo and Sana Garić.
-The band had their last performances in 2019, the outbreak of COVID-19 pandemic in Serbia sending them on a hiatus.
+The band had their last performances in 2019, the outbreak of COVID-19 pandemic in Serbia sending them on an indefinite hiatus, and, although the group never officially announced their disbandment, there were no announcements of new releases or live performances since then.

+Milan Bubalo died on 7 december 2023.

 Legacy

-In 2005 Serbian alternative rock band Dža ili Bu covered the song "Opasne igre" ("Dangerous Games") for their compilation album Retrovizor (Rear-view Mirror).
+In 2005, Serbian alternative rock band Dža ili Bu covered the song "Opasne igre" for their compilation album Retrovizor (Rear-view Mirror).
+In 2012, the same song was covered by Serbian heavy metal band Trigger on their cover album EX.
 In 2011, at the Belgrade Mixer festival, the New Serbian Scene band Svi na Pod! performed the album Remek depo in its entirety.
-In 2012 Serbian heavy metal band Trigger released a cover of "Opasne igre" on their cover album EX.

 In 2006, the song "Opasne igre" was polled No. 93 on the B92 Top 100 Domestic Songs list.

-The "Opasne igre" lyrics were featured in Petar Janjatović's book Pesme bratstva, detinjstva & potomstva: Antologija ex YU rok poezije 1967 - 2007 (Songs of Brotherhood, Childhood & Offspring: Anthology of Ex YU Rock Poetry 1967 - 2007).
+The "Opasne igre" lyrics were featured in Petar Janjatović's book Pesme bratstva, detinjstva & potomstva: Antologija ex YU rok poezije 1967 - 2007 (Songs of Brotherhood, Childhood & Offspring: Anthology of Ex YU Rock Poetry 1967 – 2007).